-We're quiet again.
-That awkward unintended silence falls around us once again.
+That awkward silence falls around us once again.
 We should have so much to say to one another.
 We were separated for weeks.
 I have so many stories, even ones not directly related to the Games, that I could share.
-They would really enjoy hearing about the appearances of some of those Capitol residents what with their multi-colored hair styles and dyed skins.
+They would really enjoy hearing about the appearances of some of those Capitol residents—what with their multi-colored hair styles and dyed skins.
 But the words don't come.
 I know I'm behaving the wrong way.
 I'm supposed to be normal.
+Better than normal.
 I'm supposed to be happy, in love, and celebrating the fact that I'm alive.
 I've been acting the right way when I've been in public—then again, I wasn't always acting.
 But when I'm here, in this extravagant house filled with items I'll never use or appreciate, with my brothers, who will never understand what I went through to get it, there's nothing I want to say.
 Nothing that will make a difference.
-Because there's only one thing that I want and I'm never going to have it.

 "What do you think you'll do now?"
 Rilee cuts into the tense silence.

 "Aren't the victors supposed to have random job or talent or something?"

 "Maybe I could work on my soccer skills," I say flatly while adjusting my leg again.

 "You could learn how to cook.
 Become a chef.
 You already know how to bake," Miche suggests.

 I immediately shake my head at the idea.
 I don't want to be surrounded by food all the time.
 It will make me think about when I was most hungry and all those who are still hungry.